 Beta is a measurement of an asset's return volatility relative to the market.
 It is originally used in the CAPM to calculate expected returns.

 Dollar Cost Averaging (DCA) is an investment strategy that divides the capital into same small amounts and investing that amount into an asset over time.

-Time Weighted Return (TWR) vs Money Weighted Return (MWR)
+Time-Weighted (TWR) vs Money-Weighted Return (MWR)

 Three methods for calculating return; Simple Return (SR), Time-Weighted Return (TWR) and Money-Weighted Return (MWR)

 Although you make the right decisions in investing, it can still turn out wrong in the end by chance.
 So what should an investor do in this case then?

 How to keep track of and calculate cost basis?

 Cost basis is the value the investor paid into the asset.
 A few popular methods are used to calculate the values including FIFO and Weighted Average.